Reach More People and Improve Your Spam Score: Why Multi-Part Email is Important0

-While plain text emails may not be as flashy or attractive as HTML emails, they are a critical component of a well-rounded marketing strategy.
+While plain text emails may not be as flashy or attractive as HTML emails, multi-part emails are a critical component of a well-rounded marketing strategy.
 Plain text emails are not only a great option for transactional emails, but they also serve as excellent templates for crisis communications.
 Most importantly, the plain-text portion of an email message serves as a back up in situations where your subscriber’s preferences or email client capabilities cannot support viewing HTML.

 WHAT IS MULTI-PART MIME?